 Rum distillery on display

-While I was still frowning, we received glasses of Rum to sample.
-The strong nauseating smell of the Rum didn’t help ease my frown.
-Just when I was about to take my water bottle out to fill the glass, Ann recommended to savour the Rum neat.
-She also advised against mixing it with coke or anything else.
+While I was still frowning, we received glasses of rum to sample.
+The strong nauseating smell of the rum didn’t help ease my frown.
+Just when I was about to take my water bottle out to fill the glass, Ann recommended savouring the rum without diluting it.
+She advised against mixing it with coke or any other beverage.
 I sheepishly pushed my water bottle back into the bag.
 I gulped it in one go like medicine.
-Then I noticed Ann enacting how one should savor the special Rum by letting the taste linger on the middle of the tongue for a few seconds, then on the left side and then the right side of the tongue for a few seconds.
+Then I noticed Ann enacting how one should savour the special rum by letting the taste linger on the middle of the tongue for a few seconds, then on the left side and then the right side of the tongue for a few seconds.

 My eyes watered and my face flushed.
-Before I recovered I got some Vanilla Rum to sample.
-It smelt better and tasted nicer.
-We finished the sampling with a special chocolate to taste as if to ensure if the sugar content in the Rum was not enough to work on our waistline, chocolate will take care of it.
-And this addictive special chocolate is eaten only after drinking Rum.
-And I already found myself rooting for it.
+Before I recovered, I got some Vanilla rum to sample.
+It smelt better and tasted sweeter.
+We finished the sampling with special chocolate to taste as if to ensure if the sugar content in the rum was not enough to work on our waistline, chocolate will take care of it.
+And this addictive special chocolate is eaten only after drinking rum.
+I already found myself rooting for it.

-After the Rum tasting, we spoke a little bit about the double culture (Danish and German) of Flensburg and perhaps about the architecture but I don’t remember anything.
-I felt so wise and elated after just two tablespoons of Rum with some chocolate I didn’t feel the need to learn more about Flensburg’s history.
-And Ann only made it easy by saying it was not necessary for us to walk in a straight line after the gruelling Rum tasting session.
+After the rum tasting, we spoke a little bit about the double culture (Danish and German) of Flensburg and perhaps about the architecture, but it was all hazy for me.
+I felt so wise and elated after a few tablespoons of rum with some chocolate, I didn’t feel the need to learn more about Flensburg’s history.
+Ann only made it easy by clarifying it was not necessary for us to walk in a straight line after the gruelling rum tasting session.

 A painting from 1490 still intact and found on a wall of a medical store.

-After lunch just when I began to feel less elated it was time to visit the Flensburg brewery and again without any mention of the war.
-I know half of my trip mates were in it for the brewery, for Flensburg is one of the popular beers in Germany.
-And the beer owes its unique taste to the water used in brewing.
-It originates from the underground glacier streams of Northern Scandinavia, allegedly, it is free of pollutants.
+After lunch, just when I began to feel no more elated it was time to visit the Flensburg brewery and again without any mention of the war.
+I know half of my classmates were in it for the brewery, for Flensburg is one of the popular beers in Germany.
+The beer owes its unique taste to the water used in brewing.
+It originates from the underground glacier streams of Northern Scandinavia, and it is free of pollutants or so the story goes.
 Ann added, “ask for tap water in restaurants to make sure you get the best tasting water”.

 I have to admit beer brewing is a sophisticated business.
-While I imagined a noisy factory with soiled, scandalous looking, reeking men working underground, the brewery actually had minimal manual labor.
-It has tanks the size of Eiffel tower and a data center to monitor the whole process.
-They had approximately 40 kinds of beer.
-The nonalcoholic beer brews in stainless steel tanks while some alcoholic beer brews in copper tanks.
-And the employees have free beer accounts like bank accounts, they get 2 litres of free beer for every working day.
+While I imagined a noisy factory with soiled, scandalous looking, reeking men working underground, the brewery had minimal manual labour.
+It has tanks the size of the Eiffel tower and a data centre to monitor the whole process.
+They had approximately forty kinds of beer.
+The non-alcoholic beer brews in stainless steel tanks while some alcoholic beer brew in copper tanks.
+And the employees have free beer accounts like bank accounts.
+They get 2 litres of free beer for every working day.

 Here’s where the bottles are finally packed and sent out.